SvenBroeckling/phasesix-rulebook/published/combat_en.md

 As soon as a conflict arises, time is frozen, and the group determines the order in which the participants of the combat will act.

-To do this, each participant rolls on a D6, and adds the *Quickness value*.
-The rule of *Exploding Dice* also applies here.
+To do this, each participant rolls d6 according to their *quickness value*.
+The rule of *exploding dice* also applies here.
+The results of the dice are added together.
 The participant with the highest result starts the fight, all others follow in the order of their results.

+> A rogue with quickness 4 rolls on her speed and gets 4, 5, 1 and 17.
+Her result is 27.

 If two participants have the same result, the *Quickness* value decides first, and if this is also identical, the *Deftness* value.